edumserrano/csharp-functional/Docs/source/extensions.rst

 * OnError: executes if the IsFailure property of the result is true;
 * Ensure: evaluates a condition and executes if the condition is true;

-One that is not yet implemented but is definitily useful would be the OnBoth.
+One that is not yet implemented but is definitely useful would be the OnBoth.
 OnBoth would execute regardless of the IsSuccess/IsFailure of the result.

 OnSuccess example
 ~~~~~~~~~~~~~~~~~